 My recipe for Broccoli Stir Fry with Ginger and Garlic Sauce is easy and healthy.
-The broccoli pieces has great flavor and tenderness without being drenched with a too salty or too oily sauce.
 This broccoli stir fry recipe is a lightened up and healthier version than what you can order at a Chinese restaurant and you can serve it as a delicious side dish for your next Allergy Aware Asian Fare meal.

 Allergy Aware Sauces

-The broccoli stir fry recipe as written is free of the top 8 allergens (except for coconut) and is a nut-free, soy-free, seafood free recipe.
+The broccoli stir fry recipe as written is free of many top allergens (except for coconut amino and sesame oil) and is a nut-free, soy-free, seafood free recipe.

-A more traditional broccoli stir fry recipe would use soy sauce, oyster sauce, and sesame oil to create a sauce: 1 Tablespoon soy sauce + 1 Tablespoon oyster sauce + 1 teaspoon sesame oil + 1/2 teaspoon sugar + 2 teaspoon water + 1 teaspoon cornstarch.
+Optional: If you want to try a more traditional broccoli stir fry recipe, use soy sauce, oyster sauce, and sesame oil to create a sauce: 1 Tablespoon soy sauce + 1 Tablespoon oyster sauce + 1 teaspoon sesame oil + 1/2 teaspoon sugar + 2 teaspoon water + 1 teaspoon cornstarch.

 - If you are allergic to soy, use a soy sauce alternative.